symfony/symfony-docs/components/cache.rst

 Generic Caching (PSR-6)
 -----------------------

-To use the generic PSR-6 Caching abilities, you'll need to learn its key
+To use the generic PSR-6 Caching abilities, you will need to learn its key
 concepts:

 **Item**